 Raspberry Pi Foundation now launches another top-quality, high-resolution night vision camera.
 The Original Pi NoIR Camera Module now carries advanced features with the upgraded 8 Megapixel infrared Pi NoIR Camera v2.
 Thanks to the Sony IMX219 (8 MP) the quality is far better than OmniVision 5647 (5MP) found in the original camera module.

-Pi NoIR doesn’t feature infrared filter which leads to the facts that the pictures aren’t going to be top-notch quality during the daylight but the good thing is that you’ll be able to see around through the dark, thanks to an impressive infrared feature.
+Pi NoIR doesn’t feature an infrared filter which leads to the fact that the pictures aren’t going to be top-notch quality during the daylight but the good thing is that you’ll be able to see around through the dark, thanks to an impressive infrared feature.

 This upgraded 8 MP infrared Pi NoIR comes with the following impressive features:

 - Upgraded resolution (from 5MP to 8 MP) gives high-quality results.
 Sony IMX219 image sensor replaces the OV5647, capable of an impressive 3280x2464 pixels.

 - Optical Size: ¼”

 - Low Noise

 - Best for twilight and dark because there are no infrared filters

 The blue gel surrounding the Pi NoIR v2 Camera helps to monitor plant health.
 Historically, plant lovers use Pi NoIR to inspect the bug activity around the plants.

 Pi NoIR Infrared Camera V2 is compatible with Raspberry Pi 1, Pi 2, and Pi 3.
 The camera is also accessible through: